Synastry

 Ceres Sextile Ceres Synastry

-Together, you create a buffet of care that caters to all the love languages.
+Together, you can create a buffet of care that caters to all the love languages.
 It’s the perfect balance of “I’ve got your back” and “I know you’ve got mine.”

 Read more: Esoteric Astrology (12 Classes – Free)